 NCDA Total Delta 9 THC Test: Crop Tested 9/28/18 < .1 %

-Clone producers are required to get any varieties that they add to their mix flowered and tested by the NCDA before they can sell clones off of them even if they have NCDA paperwork from the grower they got their plants from.
-We suggest you make sure other liner suppliers you are considering are compliant so that you will be compliant as well.
+**Clone producers are required to flower and have NCDA testing done on any varieties that they plan sell clones off of.
+Even if they have NCDA paperwork from the grower they got their plants from they still have to flower the variety themselves and have an NCDA in their name before they can sell clones .
+We suggest you make sure other liner suppliers you are considering are compliant with all NCDA testing rules and regulations so that you will be compliant as well. **

 We are striving to learn all we can about hemp production, build a network of reputable growers and help NC be a worldwide leader in CBD hemp production.